 Metamorphosis confirmed Kurokawa’s commitment to the “architecture of life.”
 The loop was first employed in a master plan for Hishino New Town in Aichi, which was organized into three loop-shaped residential districts with civic and commercial facilities located along with their interfaces.

 In Yamagata, Kurokawa built only one loop, although he was expecting the resort center to expand in the future, at which time more loops would be added.
 Forming the loop was a two-story building that housed a hotel and restaurants, with a large swimming pool at the center.
 Between the building and the pool were a few concrete towers of different heights providing circulation and services for the complex.

 Design Concept description by Kisho Kurokawa Architects

-This building is based on a Metabolic Architecture of Cell.
+This building is based on a Metabolic Architecture of cells.
 It is also a Ring Architecture (Loop Architecture) of circulation.
-Architecture of no-center is another manifesto of the “Age of Life.”
+The architecture of no-center is another manifesto of the “Age of Life.”